Queen Industries

 Alternate Versions

 • In Trinity (2008) weekly series, an alternate timeline was created when the Trinity were removed from history.
-On this world, Queen Industries existed with Roy Harper being the Director of Media Relations.
+On this world, Queen Industries existed with Roy Harper served as the Director of Media Relations.

 • In Flashpoint: Green Arrow Industries v1 (2011), the resultant time travel changes created accidently by the Flash Barry Allen with this reality bringing about Green Arrow Industries.
 On this world, the corporation as a major military contracting company that was headed by Oliver Queen who headed an ex-military team known as the Green Arrows.